Rae;94375

 Captain Ginger Ears and Dominic the Parrot - Stolen Flagship Galleon of the Andorran National Navy

-Aurora would never stood chance against a ruthless combined broadside from those two hulks of ships.
+The poor Aurora would never stood chance against a ruthless combined broadside from those two hulks of ships.

 That's all for now...